National Public Radio’s Michel Martin will moderate the third Alabama Colloquium, set for Oct. 7 at The Club in Birmingham.

 The Alabama Colloquium is an annual event showcasing the importance of the humanities and individuals who demonstrate humanities in action.
 Alabama Humanities Foundation will honor four Alabama Fellows, who will engage in a discussion of life in Alabama and the role the humanities have played in their lives.

 When Alabama Humanities Foundation unveiled The Alabama Colloquium in 2017, organizers hoped it would be a refreshing departure from a traditional annual luncheon awards format.
 What happened next did not disappoint.

-Granger noted, “Alabama is home to a rich and diverse culture of people – including artisans, jurists, writers, industrialists, educators, performers, designers, culinary craftsmen and philanthropists.
+“Alabama is home to a rich and diverse culture of people – including artisans, jurists, writers, industrialists, educators, performers, designers, culinary persons and philanthropists.
 The opportunity to bring four noted but diverse Alabamians together on one stage for an inspiring conversation highlights the robust aspects of Alabama culture while underscoring the many components of our common humanity.”